airbnb/css/mate-frontend.md

 ❌ bad

-Foundation provides set of atomic indents classes but they apply `!important` flag and are inconsystem with our system
+Foundation provides set of atomic indents classes but they apply `!important` flag and are inconsistent with our system

 ```jsx
 <ul>